jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 Reference parameters could be made pointers to pointers, like in the notation, but the notation may also just be regarded an implicit notation of an object assignment.

 A reference to an __Object Out__ parameter is also an implicit notation for an object assignment from the parameter to a referrer.
-So that would nicely fit the two together: parameter references are also an implicit notation for object assignments.
+So that might nicely fit the two together: parameter references are also an implicit notation for object assignments.

 The notations of value transmission for Reference parameters is also just an abstract expression: